Native bees and European honey bees play an important role in our natural ecosystem, pollinating our flowering fruit, vegetables and flowering plants.

 Backyard honey bee keeping is a fascinating and occasionally profitable hobby.
 A hive or two can be kept in most parts of Victoria, including cities and towns.

-In the City of Whitehorse, residents are permitted to keep honey bee hives on their property ( PDF 280.06KB) in accordance with the relevant Apiary Code of Practice.
+In the City of Whitehorse, The Whitehorse Community Local Law 2014 ( PDF 280.06KB) permits residents to keep honey bee hives on their property in accordance with the relevant Apiary Code of Practice.

 The following documents are useful for keeping honey bee hives.